Data Processing Addendum

 7.4.4.
 Liability for Subprocessors.
 Customer.io will be liable for the acts or omissions of its Subprocessors to the same extent as Customer.io would be liable if performing the services of the Subprocessor directly under the DPA, except as otherwise set forth in the Agreement.

 7.5.
 Personal Data Breach.
-Customer.io will notify Company without undue delay of a Personal Data Breach affecting Personal Data Customer.io Processes in connection with the Services.
+Customer.io will notify Company without undue delay, but in any event within the time frame required by applicable Data Protection Law, of a Personal Data Breach affecting Personal Data Customer.io Processes in connection with the Services.
 Upon request, Customer.io will provide information to Company about the Personal Data Breach to the extent necessary for Company to fulfill any obligations it has to investigate or notify authorities, except that Customer.io reserves the right to redact information that is confidential or competitively sensitive.
 Company agrees that email notification of a Personal Data Breach is sufficient and Company will notify Customer.io if it changes its contact information.
 Company agrees that Customer.io may not notify Company of security-related events that do not result in a Personal Data Breach or affect Personal Data Customer.io Processes in connection with the Services.